-We do not make general advertisement or solicitation of the Investments to the public.
-We do purchase space in certain church and CRO publications to inform churches of our existence, and we also provide informational brochures and bulletin inserts directly to churches and CROs.
 We do not retain, and there are not involved in the offering of the Investments, any individuals or organizations whose sole purpose is to offer or facilitate the placement of the Investments, and therefore no underwriting or facilitation agreements exist.
 Generally, the Investments are made available through the Chief Executive Officer and employees of WIF who have substantial job responsibilities other than the facilitation of the Investments, and no one receives any commission, fees or other special remuneration for or in connection with the facilitation of the Investments.
 See "Litigation and Other Material Transactions."